A unifying framework for quantifying the nature of animal interactions: Discussion

 We have constructed a general model for the effects on movement of both animal-habitat and between-animal interactions.
 We have demonstrated how the model encompasses, as special cases, a variety of disparate collective motion models as well as resource and step selection functions.
 By fitting a version of our model to data on bird flock locations, we have shown how it can be used to determine and quantify the nature of territorial interactions, as well as modelling simultaneously the effects of both conspecifics and the environment on movement processes.
 Since we framed the system as a one-step Markovian model of both the animals and their environment, our framework allows for relatively simple calibration of models, which makes the process computationally fast.
 This contrasts with methods that fit the movement path as a whole, such as state-space models, which can be difficult to fit \citep{pattersonetal2008}.

 Though we have focused on territorial modelling, so not given an exhaustive demonstration of how our framework might be reducible to all collective behaviour models in the literature, we display a variety of different examples, encompassing both direct and mediated interactions, both conspecific attraction and avoidance processes.
 These demonstrate the possible wide applicability of our approach, and potential to frame many more models as coupled step selection functions.
 Encompassing competing models of collective behaviour under this unifying framework will make future comparisons easier, aided by the methods given here for fitting coupled step selection functions to data.
 Furthermore, it will enables transference of techniques and results between the hitherto disparate fields of collective motion, resource selection and mechanistic territorial modelling.

-Whilst we have concentrated on correlated random walk mechanisms, the $\phi_i({\bf x}|{\bf y},\theta_0)$ term in equation (\ref{cssf_general}) can be used to express, in principle, any movement processes.
-For example, fat tailed step length distributions have recently been used for modelling animals in a variety of contexts.
-These may arise due to underlying phenomena such as individual variation \citep{petrovskiietal2011} or switching between different modes of behaviour \citep{plankcodling2009}.
-Brownian bridges provide another class of movement processes, which have been used for both home range and migration analysis \citep{horneetal2007}.
-Either of these processes can readily be substituted into the $\phi_i({\bf x}|{\bf y},\theta_0)$ term of equation (\ref{cssf_general}), if the species under consideration is best described by them.
+To give one example, research into ungulate behaviour often looks at the effects of the environment on movement but ignores herding interactions (e.g. \citep{fortinetal2005}), or looks at herding behaviour but ignores the resource aspect (e.g. \citep{gueronlevin1993}).
+Our framework links these two ideas so will help future researchers build and validate models that account for both.

 By applying our model to movement patterns of bird flocks, we were able to test hypotheses about the mechanisms behind the interaction processes.
 Previous studies of mechanisms underlying territorial patterns in populations of scent-marking animals postulated that they will avoid areas that have recently been claimed by others as their territory \citep{PHG3}.
 Here we have shown that the territorial interaction mechanism in bird flocks is quite different.
 There is no evidence to suggest that they tend to avoid places that have previously been claimed as other flocks' territories.
 However, after visiting the outskirts of neighbouring territories, they will change their movement processes to include a tendency to retreat back inside their territory.
 These visitations explain the observed slightly overlapping utilisation distributions in the birds' spatial patterns (see Fig. \ref{flock_space_use}).